markd315/JSON-blockbuilder-frontend/README.md

 {"id" : "2f02372d-a590-4c4b-b3e2-c070025a3b8e"}
 ```

-3. Finally, the location (warehouse location) must be created with references to both of the previously stored ids.
+3. Now, the location (warehouse location) can finally be created with references to both of the previously stored ids.
 As specified, the product is provided in the route of the POST, and the id of the managing employee is provided in the body like so:
 ```
 curl 'http://dummy.restapiexample.com/api/v1/product/3302372d-a590-4c4b-b3e2-c070025a3b8e/location' \